 This function blocks the client until the node applies and commits the given Global Transaction ID.
 Optional argument accepts timeout in seconds.
 If you do not provide a timeout, it will continue to block indefinitely.
 It returns the following values:

-- 1: The node applied and committed the given Global Transaction ID. - ER\LOCAL\WAIT\TIMEOUT Error: The function times out before the node can apply the transaction.
+- 1: The node applied and committed the given Global Transaction ID. - ER_LOCAL_WAIT_TIMEOUT Error: The function times out before the node can apply the transaction. - ER_WRONG_ARGUMENTS Error: The function is given an incorrect Global Transaction ID.